Local religious community comes together to bring awareness to family separations

 The Church Council of Greater Seattle is ready to assist families financially and in any other means possible, whether that's members opening their homes up to mothers searching for their children or opening churches up as sanctuaries.

 Singing seeps out of the Normandy Park United Church of Christ Monday night as cars trickle into the parking lot and people continue to fill the pews within.
 The people within are praying for asylum-seeking immigrants in detention.
-In unison, they say “presente”or “present” in Spanish.
+In unison, they say “presente” or “present” in Spanish.

 Around 300 people showed up to the Interfaith Service and Vigil.
 The event was quickly organized by The Church Council of Greater Seattle, whose membership includes 320 congregations of all faiths across King and South Snohomish counties.